RishanaAbubacker/StrataScratch-SQL-Solutions/Recommendation-System-ID2081/using_anti_join.md

-Friend-Based Page Recommendation
+## Friend-Based Page Recommendation

 Company: Meta Platforms / Facebook | Difficulty: Medium | Topic: Anti Join, Recommendation Logic

-📝 Problem Statement

-You are given a list of Facebook friendships and the pages followed by Facebook users.

-Design a recommendation system that suggests pages to users based on their friends' interests.
-For each user, recommend pages that:

-The user does not already follow
-At least one of their friends follows

-Return the user ID and the page ID that should be recommended.

-🛠️ The Logic
+### 🛠️ The Logic

-1. Map Friends to Their Followed Pages
+#### Step 1: Find Pages Followed by Friends

-Join the friendship table with the pages-followed table to identify pages followed by each user's friends.
+Join the friendship table with the pages table to identify pages followed by each user's friends.

-2. Exclude Already Followed Pages
+#### Step 2: Remove Already Followed Pages

-Use an anti-join (NOT EXISTS or LEFT JOIN) to remove pages the user already follows.
+Use `NOT EXISTS` to exclude pages already followed by the user.

-3. Generate Recommendations
+#### Step 3: Generate Recommendations

-Return distinct combinations of user IDs and recommended page IDs.
+Return unique user-page combinations as recommendations.

+---

-💻 Solution (SQL)
+## 💻 Solution (SQL)

 SELECT DISTINCT
     f.user_id,